centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/applications-veeam-vbem-restapi.md

 |:--------------|:------------------------------------|:--------------------|:-----------|
 | Repositories  | App-Veeam-Vbem-Restapi-Repositories | Check repositories  | X          |

-> The services listed above are created automatically when the **App-Veeam-Vbem-Restapi** host template is used.
+> The services listed above are created automatically when the **App-Veeam-Vbem-Restapi-custom** host template is used.

 > If **Discovery** is checked, it means a service discovery rule exists for this service template.